Upload files to the bucket

 - Understanding and navigating the configuration files will become increasingly difficult.

-- Updating the configuration will become more risky, as an update to one section may cause unintended consequences to other parts of your configuration.
+- Updating the configuration will become more risky, because an update to one block may cause unintended consequences to other blocks of your configuration.

-- There will be an increasing amount of duplication of similar blocks of configuration, for instance when configuring separate dev/staging/production environments, which will cause an increasing burden when updating those parts of your configuration.
+- Duplication of similar blocks of configuration may increase, for example, when you configure separate dev/staging/production environments, which will cause an increasing burden when updating those parts of your configuration.

-- You may wish to share parts of your configuration between projects and teams, and will quickly find that cutting and pasting blocks of configuration between projects is error prone and hard to maintain.
+- If you want to share parts of your configuration between projects and teams, cutting and pasting blocks of configuration between projects could be error-prone and hard to maintain.